google/flatbuffers/docs/source/Compiler.md

     fail (or none are specified) it will try to load relative to the path of the schema file being parsed.

--   `--strict-json` : Generate strict JSON (field names are enclosed in quotes).
-    By default, no quotes are generated.
+-   `--strict-json` : Require & generate strict JSON (field names are enclosed in quotes, no trailing commas in tables/vectors).
+By default, no quotes are required/generated, and trailing commas are allowed.

 -   `--no-prefix` : Don't prefix enum values in generated C++ by their enum type.